The Starborn Codex: Entry II

 The Star That Broke the Sky

-A single star cracked loose from the firmament and plunged toward the earth, burning a path through cloud and ether.
-When it struck, it did not bury itself.
-Rather… It burst.
+A single star cracked loose from the firmament and plunged toward the earth, burning a path through cloud and ether, bursting as it blazed.

 We call it the Starfallen now, though it was never truly a single thing.